Riacecilia/Recreating-Vue-js-docs/src/content/docs/scaling-up/server-side-rendering.md

 })
 ```

 In addition, in order to load the client files in the browser, we also need to:

-1. Serve client files by adding `server.use(express.static('.'))` in `server.js`.
+4. Serve client files by adding `server.use(express.static('.'))` in `server.js`.

-2. Load the client entry by adding `<script type="module" src="/client.js"></script>` to the HTML shell.
+5. Load the client entry by adding `<script type="module" src="/client.js"></script>` to the HTML shell.

-3. Support usage like `import * from 'vue'` in the browser by adding an Import Map to the HTML shell.
+6. Support usage like `import * from 'vue'` in the browser by adding an Import Map to the HTML shell.

-Try the completed example on StackBlitz.
+Try the completed example on [StackBlitz](https://stackblitz.com/edit/vue-ssr-example-yfk3j4qo?file=package.json).
 The button is now interactive!

+***

 ## Recommendations for SSR solutions

-Moving from the example to a production-ready SSR app involves a lot more.
-We will need to:
+Moving from the example to a production-ready SSR app involves additional steps such as:

-Support Vue SFCs and other build step requirements.
-In fact, we will need to coordinate two builds for the same app: one for the client, and one for the server.
+- Support Vue SFCs and other build step requirements.
+In fact, two builds are needed for the same app: one for the client, and one for the server.

-In the server request handler, render the HTML with the correct client-side asset links and optimal resource hints.
+- In the server request handler, render the HTML with the correct client-side asset links and optimal resource hints.
 We may also need to switch between SSR and SSG mode, or even mix both in the same app.

-Manage routing, data fetching, and state management stores in a universal manner.
+- Manage routing, data fetching, and state management stores in a universal manner.

 A complete implementation would be quite complex and depends on the build toolchain you have chosen to work with.

-Therefore, we highly recommend going with a higher-level, opinionated solution that abstracts away the complexity for you.
-Below we will introduce a few recommended SSR solutions in the Vue ecosystem.
+If you're looking to build an SSR application with Vue, we strongly suggest using a more comprehensive framework that handles the tricky parts for you.
+Here are some of our top recommendations from the Vue ecosystem:

 ### Nuxt